canro91/canro91.github.io/_posts/2019-06-28-MyVSSetupSharpeningTheAxe.md

 	* [SemanticColorizer](https://github.com/hicknhack-software/semantic-colorizer) It colors fields, classes, methods and more. _Make extension methods italics, only_
 	* [NUnit 3 Test Adapter](https://marketplace.visualstudio.com/items?itemName=NUnitDevelopers.NUnit3TestAdapter).
 A must-have
 	* [MappingGenerator](https://marketplace.visualstudio.com/items?itemName=54748ff9-45fc-43c2-8ec5-cf7912bc3b84.mappinggenerator) It creates mappings from one object to another and from a list of parameters to an object.
 You need to initialize an object with sample values?
 In your tests for example?
 MappingGenerator does it for you!
 	* [CodeMaid](https://marketplace.visualstudio.com/items?itemName=SteveCadwallader.CodeMaid) It cleans and formats your files.
 It remove extra blank lines.
-It removes and sorts your using.
+It removes and sorts your using statements.
 It removes extra spaces before and after parenthesis. _You got the idea_.
+	* [AsyncMethodNameFixer](https://github.com/priyanshu92/AsyncMethodNameFixer) To not to forget to add the `Async` suffix on async method name.

  Voilà!